sicchio/DM997X-Thesis-FALL16/dm997X_ms_thesis_paper.md

 # THESIS PAPER GUIDELINES

-For standard formatting, consult Master's Thesis and Project Guidelines_March2014 version.pdf, the word templates (pinned on Slack), as well as [The Craft of Research, 3rd Edition](http://www.amazon.com/Research-Chicago-Writing-Editing-Publishing/dp/0226065669/ref=sr_1_1?ie=UTF8&qid=1451843847&sr=8-1&keywords=the+craft+of+research) by by Wayne Booth, Gregory Colomb, and Joseph Williams.
+For standard formatting, consult Master's Thesis and Project Guidelines_March2014 version.pdf, the word templates (pinned on Slack), as well as c by by Wayne Booth, Gregory Colomb, and Joseph Williams.

 What do I mean by COMPILED thesis paper?
 * The body AND the preliminaries (most notably the Table of Contents) in one pdf.